 - Skiing at the Karuizawa Prince Hotel Ski Resort

-- Karuizawa Prince Hotel Ski Resort Rentals
+- Karuizawa Prince Hotel Ski Resort Facility Information:

 Skiing at the Karuizawa Prince Hotel Ski Resort

-Courses include the beginner-friendly Kurinoki Trail, Prince Trail, Usagiyama Trail, Family Trail, and Mominoki Trail; the Parallel Trail and Panorama Trail for intermediate skiers; and the Alyeska Trail, Asama Trail, and Slalom Trail for advanced skiers.
+This wealth of variety includes the beginner-friendly Kurinoki Trail, Prince Trail, Usagiyama Trail, Family Trail, and Mominoki Trail; the Parallel Trail and Panorama Trail for intermediate skiers; and the Alyeska Trail, Asama Trail, and Slalom Trail for advanced skiers.

-Karuizawa Prince Hotel Ski Resort Rentals
+Getting to Karuizawa Prince Hotel Ski Resort From Tokyo

 For a two-day ski trip, securing a place to stay is a must.
 It is recommended to get an Overnight Stay Plan with Ski Lift Ticket.
 This includes a Karuizawa Prince Hotel Ski Resort lift ticket and accommodation at one of their facilities.

 There are four hotels operated by Prince Hotels & Resorts that you can stay at: The Prince Karuizawa, Karuizawa Prince Hotel East, Karuizawa Prince Hotel West, and The Karuizawa Asama Prince Hotel.